Getting Started With Your Personal Plan

 Step 1: Preparing your account

-- Account activation is easy and includes a free 30 day trial.
-You can cancel at any time during your 30 day trial without being charged.
+- Account activation is easy and includes a free 30-day trial.
+You can cancel at any time during your 30-day trial without being charged.
+During the course of your trial, you’re free to change plans to try different features.

 - Learn how to read and understand your DNSimple invoice.